johnathan-sewell/johnathan-sewell.github.io/blog/2023-08-02-module-federation.md

   },
   plugins: [
     react(),
-    basicSsl() /* local SSL */,
+    /* install for local SSL*/
+    /* pnpm add @vitejs/plugin-basic-ssl -D */
+    basicSsl(),
     federation({
       name: "video_player_module",
       // file name for the manifest file, defaults to remoteEntry.js
       filename: "remoteEntry.js",
       exposes: {
         // expose each component you want to share
-        // ./src/VideoPlayer is the path to the component
-        // ./VideoPlayer is the name of the component "./VideoPlayer": "./src/VideoPlayer",
+        // path to the component: name of the component "./VideoPlayer": "./src/VideoPlayer",
       },
       //  share react and react-dom from the host